 Hawaii DOT draws each question on the final permit exam from this manual.

 Known “Error” in the 2015 Version

-Unfortunately, this update has been removed from the issue published in September 2015.
+Unfortunately, this update was removed again from the issue published in September 2015.
 Back to “old school” in other words.
-Hopefully, a mistake that will be corrected in the next edition.
+Hopefully, a mistake that will be corrected in the later editions.

 Removed Practice Questions

 The issue published in September 2015 also removed several of the practice questions that came with photographs from real-life situations.
-They were a great help for new drivers, and it is a pity that they were removed (even if some photos seemed to have been there since the fifties).
+They were a great help for new drivers, and it is a pity that Hawaii Department of Transportation has removed them (even if some photos seemed to have been there since the fifties).